pkivolowitz/asm_book/macros/README.md

 `CRT     strlen`

-An underscore is prepended.
+An underscore is prepended on the Mac.

 ## Declaring `main()`

 Put `MAIN` on a line by itself.
 Notice there is no colon.

-An underscore is prepended.
+An underscore is prepended on the Mac.

+## `errno`

+The externally defined `errno` is accessed via a CRT function which isn't seen when coding in C and C++.
+The function is named differently on Mac versus Linux.
+To get the address of `errno` use:

+`ERRNO_ADDR`

+This macro makes the correct CRT call and leaves the address of `errno` in `x0`.